 Ben has written to the DPP (see letter below) to call for justice for Lynette, and he is urging you to do the same.

 You can send your letter using this email address: email@example.com

 Below is all the information you need to include in your letter.

 - Address it to the Director of Public Prosecutions – Mr Lloyd Babb SC.

 - Reference the Lynette Dawson case

-- Ask for the DPP to reopen their investigation into her disappearance
+- Ask for the DPP to lay charges in their investigation into her disappearance

 - Reference that the new evidence which has been brought forward by Hedley Thomas at The Australian is the reason why you believe a new investigation is needed